d3kryption/narrative-documentation/docs/pro/inventory/items/equipment/clothing.md

 # Clothing

-Clothing is a child class of the [Narrative Item](../index.md) and features some more properties and functions to allow you to create equipable clothing.
+Clothing is a child class of the [Narrative Item](../index.md) and features some more properties and functions to allow you to create equippable clothing.

 ## Properties